-Note: If you are replicating a subset of the tables in a database, database-level policies get converted to equivalent table-level policies for each table being replicated.
+If you are replicating a subset of the tables in a database, database-level policies get converted to equivalent table-level policies for each table being replicated.
 (For example, ALL on database -> ALL on table individually for each table replicated).

-Caution: There will be no reference to the original role names in Ranger.
+There will be no reference to the original role names in Ranger.
 The permissions are granted directly to groups and users with respect to the resource and not the role.
 This is a different format to the Sentry to Ranger migration during an in-place upgrade to CDP Private Cloud Base, which does import and use the Sentry roles.

-Attention: Regardless of whether a policy was modified or not, each policy will be re-created on each replication.
-If you wish to continue scheduling data replication but you also want to modify the target cluster's Ranger policies (and keep those modifications), you should disable the Sentry to Ranger migration on subsequent runs.
+Regardless of whether a policy was modified or not, each policy will be re-created on each replication.
+If you wish to continue scheduling data replication but you also want to modify the target cluster's Ranger policies (and keep those modifications), you should disable the Sentry to Ranger migration on subsequent runs by editing the replication policy and choose the Do not import Sentry Permissions (Default) option.